 These suggestions may seem like overkill if you’re simply proposing to build a website or do a minor car repair.
 But the more complex the project, the more effort you should put into your estimate.

 ABOUT THE AUTHOR

-Emily Moore is a Senior Accountant in the Client Accounting Services department at Lutz.
-She specializes in providing outsourced accounting services to clients with a focus on QuickBooks, tax and payroll compliance, small business consulting, as well as software implementation and training.
+Jimmy Burgess is a Senior Accountant at Lutz with over four years of relevant experience.
+His primary focus is to provide outsourced accounting to clients with a focus on QuickBooks, tax and payroll compliance, small business consulting, as well as software implementation training.